ArnoldDP/OStim-Community-Modlist/README.md

 * What this isnt

-This is not pornrim with barely clothed women, public masturebation, and sexually aggressive wolves, nor it is a hyperrealistic soulslike with a grueling survival mode and a map size that rivals Daggerfall.
+This is not pornrim with barely clothed women, public masturebation, and sexually aggressive wolves, nor it is a hyperrealistic soulslike power fantasy with a grueling survival mode and a map size that rivals Daggerfall.
 It's also not an Elysium Remastered clone (no disrespect to the author) with the small addition of OStim.

 * What this is

- It's an aesthetically pleasing and immersive overhaul for nearly every aspect of the game that happens to add some spicy roleplay opportunities.
-The game is a complete sandbox, and you are a murderhobo with a freaky voice.
+ It's an aesthetically pleasing and immersive overhaul for nearly every aspect of the game featuring At Your Own Pace, Seasons of Skyrim, OStim integration, a huge variety of fully integrated armor and clothing mods, improved survival mechanics, and much more.

-The gameplay mods are customizable enhancers to the experience.
-A lot of subjective quest mods (LOTD, Bruma, Wyrmstooth, etc) were avoided because they could cause unnecessary bloat.
-You are 100% free to add whatever youd like, you can even recompile the list and post it to the Wabbajack gallery.

 </details>